mixpanel/mixpanel-android/README.md

  * Introducing dynamic event binding!
 Developers and stakeholders can now bind Mixpanel events to user interactions using the UI in the Mixpanel web application.

+ * added timeEvent, for automatically adding duration to events with a begin and end.

  * New configuration directives

  The 4.5 version of the library allows for meta-data of the form